skydive-project/skydive/doc/content/use-cases/packet-injector.md

 To use the packet injector we need to provide the below parameters,

 * Source node, needs to be expressed in gremlin query format.
-* Destination node, needs to be expressed in gremlin query format.
+* Destination node, needs to be expressed in gremlin query format, optional if dstIP and dstMAC given.
+* Source IP of the packet, optional if source node given.
+* Source MAC of the packet, optional if source node given.
+* Destination IP of the packet, optional if destination node given.
+* Destination MAC of the packet, optional if destination node given.
 * Type of packet. currently only ICMP is supported.
 * Number of packets to be generated, default is 1.
-* Payload of the packet.

 ```console
 $ skydive client inject-packet [flags]